 Our expertiseBrigitte Brunet Avocats

-has worked in family and civil law for thirty-five years.
+has worked in family, youth, inheritance and civil law for thirty-five years.
 We can assist you with your legal proceedings throughout Québec.
 We can also assist you with resolving your matter amicably

 whether by way of negotiating an agreement, by way of mediation